PramitSaha/markdown-cv/index.md

 <!--Add your research interest here and the domain that you have been working-->
 ### Research interests

-Physics of voice production - Building computational vocal tract model for precise and faster acoustic simulation to design [articulatory speech synthesis](https://en.wikipedia.org/wiki/Articulatory_synthesis).
+Physics of voice production - Building computational vocal tract model for precise and faster acoustic simulation of [articulatory speech synthesis](https://en.wikipedia.org/wiki/Articulatory_synthesis).

 ## Education